nunet/device-management-service/types/README.md

 }
 ```

-- `LogStreamRequest`: This is the input provided when a request to stream logs of an execution is made.
+- `types.LogStreamRequest`: This is the input provided when a request to stream logs of an execution is made.

 ```
 type LogStreamRequest struct {